Cleveland Clinic logo

 Diagnosis and Tests

-How is stridor diagnosed?
+How doctors diagnose stridor

-• A blood gas test to check the oxygen and carbon dioxide levels in your blood.
+• A blood gas test to check the oxygen and carbon dioxide levels in your blood

 Management and Treatment